 While living in China for a total of four years, Dr. Ling explored her Chinese ancestral roots and discovered in the process that her paternal grandfather was a well-respected village doctor of Chinese medicine.
 This intrigued her further and reinforced her decision to study this field.

 Thus she began her formal 5-year TCM training in 2006.
-She has also completed rare additional training in Dr. Leon I. Hammer’s Chinese pulse diagnosis and Medical Qigong.
+She has also completed rare additional training in Dr. Leon I. Hammer’s Chinese pulse diagnosis and is certified as a Medical Qigong therapist.
+She is currently completing her Master of Medical Qigong certification with the International Institute of Medical Qigong.

 The willpower, discipline, and focus to follow her passions as an educator and doctor stems from Dr. Ling’s training preparing for national and international karate competitions.
 Trained by her father – alongside three sisters – all of whom are skilled 2nd degree blackbelts at minimum, she was co-captain of the Canadian Karate Team for 3 years, holds title of 8-time National Karate Champion, and represented Canada at several international karate competitions, including placing 5th at the 1995 Pan American Games in Argentina.